vertica/vertica-python/README.md

 with vertica_python.connect(**conn_info) as connection:
     # Check current session autocommit setting
     print(connection.autocommit)    # should be True
+    # If autocommit is True, statements automatically commit their transactions when they complete.

     # Set autocommit setting with attribute
     connection.autocommit = False
     print(connection.autocommit)    # should be False
+    # If autocommit is False, the methods commit() or rollback() must be manually invoked to terminate the transaction.
 ```

+To set AUTOCOMMIT to a new value, vertica-python uses `Cursor.execute()` to execute a command internally, and that would clear your previous query results, so be sure to call `Cursor.fetch*()` to save your results before you set autocommit.

 **Copy**: